Aldo Tortorella: Life and career

 Tortorella was elected to the Italian Chamber of Deputies for the first time in 1972, a position he held until 1994.
 A follower of national secretary Enrico Berlinguer, he was the party's responsible for culture.
-In the late 1970s he was against Berlinguer's move towards the so-called Historic Compromise (Compromesso storico), which aimed to a government alliance between PCI and the other Italian main party of the period, Democrazia Cristiana.
+In the late 1970s he was against Berlinguer's move towards the so-called Historic Compromise (Compromesso storico), which aimed for a government alliance between PCI and the other Italian main party of the period, Democrazia Cristiana.